pranshusinghal/form-builder-assignment/README.md

     - Create Superuser
         - python manage.py createsuperuser

 ## Setup via.
 Docker
+    - If you want to rebuild the container after making changes to your Dockerfile or docker-compose.yml file, you can run the following command:
+        - docker-compose up --build

     - Run Application inside Docker container
+        - sudo docker-compose up -d

+    - Optional command(this command would ignore cache and build from scratch again)
         - sudo docker-compose build --no-cache
-        - sudo docker-compose up -d

-    - If you want to rebuild the container after making changes to your Dockerfile or docker-compose.yml file, you can run the following command:
-        - docker-compose up --build

 ## Useful Links for Project
     - Signup - http://127.0.0.1:8000/signup/